StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Workflow of StatisticalRethinkingJulia (v4):

 1. Data preparation, typically using CSV.jl, DataFrames.jl and some statistical methods from StatsBase.jl and Statistics.jl.
-In some cases simulations are used and need Distributions.jl and a few special methods available in StatisticalRethinking.jl.
+In some cases simulations are used which need Distributions.jl and a few special methods (available in StatisticalRethinking.jl).

 2. Define the mcmc model, e.g. using StanSample.jl or Turing.jl, and obtain draws from the model.